-The City removes street trees and large branches that have fallen to the ground in front of houses, in parks, and in other public spaces.
-The City also removes trees or branches that are blocking sidewalks or streets, as well as branches that are cracked or hanging and about to fall.
-Removal may be delayed during a storm if the branches are not blocking streets or sidewalks.
+The Department of Parks and Recreation (DPR) removes street trees and large branches that have fallen to the ground in front of houses, in parks, and in other public places.
+DPR also removes trees or branches that are blocking sidewalks or streets, as well as branches that are cracked or hanging and about to fall.
+Removal of trees, branches, and related debris may be delayed during a storm if the branches are not blocking streets or sidewalks.

-Trees along streets in front of houses will be investigated and, if necessary, removed.
-The City also removes dead trees from parks and other public spaces.
+Trees that are located along streets in front of houses will be investigated and removed if necessary.
+DPR also removes dead trees from parks and other public spaces.